nicolli-decastro/portifolio/README.md

-# Text Summarizer using OpenAI
+# Text and Audio Summarizer using OpenAI

-Welcome to my text summarization project!
-This Python script utilizes OpenAI's API, specifically the GPT-3 model, to automatically summarize large texts.
-By breaking down large volumes of text and intelligently summarizing them, this tool showcases how state-of-the-art AI models can simplify vast information.
+Welcome to my AI-powered transcription and summarization project!
+This set of Python scripts is designed to transcribe audio from customer interviews during exploratory research, followed by a summarization step to analyze the transcriptions without human bias, allowing for faster and more objective analysis of qualitative data.

-## Highlights
+## Highlights:
+- **Audio Transcription:** Convert customer interviews in audio format into readable text using OpenAI's Whisper model.

-- **Chunking Texts:** The script chunks large texts into smaller sections to better handle them using the OpenAI API.
+- **Chunking Mechanism:** Large transcribed texts are broken down into smaller sections to maximize the efficiency and effectiveness of the OpenAI API.
-- **Overlap Mechanism:** To ensure continuity and context, there's an overlap mechanism in place.
+- **Overlap Mechanism:** An overlap mechanism ensures continuity and maintains context between chunks of transcribed text.
-- **Batch Summarization:** Can summarize multiple .txt files present in a directory.
+- **Batch Summarization:** Designed to handle and summarize multiple .txt files from a specified directory.
-- **Summary of Summaries:** After summarizing individual files, the script can also provide a "summary of summaries" for an overarching perspective.
+- **Summary of Summaries:** After individual summaries are generated, the script crafts a "summary of summaries", offering a high-level perspective on all provided transcriptions.

-## Technical Prerequisites and Libraries
+## Technical Prerequisites and Libraries:
 Python 3.x
 Required Python libraries: os, glob, requests, tqdm, openai, and nltk.

-## Code
-The script for the text summarization can be found here: [text_summarizer.py](./text_summarizer.py).

-## How It Works
+## How It Works:
-- **API Integration:** This project requires an OpenAI API key.
-The script fetches this from an environment variable to authenticate and interact with OpenAI's platform.
+- **API Integration:** These projects require an OpenAI API key.
+The scripts fetch this key from an environment variable to authenticate and interact with OpenAI's platform.
+- **Audio to Text:** The scripts transcribe audio interviews using OpenAI's Whisper model, converting voice data into text for further processing.
-- **Text Tokenization:** Leveraging the Natural Language Toolkit (NLTK), the script tokenizes input texts, preparing them for processing.
+- **Text Tokenization:** Leveraging the Natural Language Toolkit (NLTK), the scripts tokenize the transcribed texts, preparing them for summarization.
-- **Iterative Summarization:** For each .txt file in the specified directory, the script breaks down the text, summarizes each chunk, and then compiles the results into a cohesive summary.
+- **Iterative Summarization:** For each transcribed .txt file, the script breaks down the text, summarizes each chunk, and then combines the results into a concise summary.
-- **Output Generation:** Individual summaries are saved, and finally, a comprehensive "summary of summaries" is generated.
+- **Output Generation:** Individual summaries are saved, and a comprehensive "summary of summaries" is produced.

-## Portfolio Context
+## Portfolio Context:
-This project serves as a demonstration of integrating external AI-powered services into Python applications and effectively processing large datasets.
-The overarching aim is to showcase the potential of AI in simplifying and condensing information, making it more accessible and digestible.
+This project serves as a showcase of integrating external AI-powered services into Python applications, effectively processing vast datasets from voice to summarized text.
+The primary goal is to highlight the potential of AI in transcribing, simplifying, and condensing information, turning a qualitative dataset into actionable insights.

-## Feedback & Contact
+## Feedback & Contact:
 I appreciate your interest in my work!
-If you have feedback, questions, or just want to connect, feel free to reach out at nicolli.decastro@gmail.com.
+If you have feedback, or questions, or wish to connect, please don't hesitate to reach out.